RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Optional args:

- * TIMESTAMP - UNIX timestamp of the sample. `*` can be used for automatic timestamp (using the system clock)
+ * TIMESTAMP - UNIX timestamp of the sample. `*`: automatic timestamp based on the server's clock.
  * RETENTION - Maximum age for samples compared to last event time (in milliseconds)
     * Default: The global retention secs configuration of the database (by default, `0`)
     * When set to 0, the series is not trimmed at all